NotLuksus/nft-art-generator/README.md

 It was made with the intention to make the generative art field more accessible to anyone.
 With this tool you don't need to be a programmer to create generative art.

-If you are an artist interested bringing your work to the blockchain or interested in working on a project with us, please DM us on [Twitter](https://twitter.com/SphericonIO)
-We offer any kind of Blockchain development, including collectible projects and custom marketplaces for artists.

 **Features:**
 * Generate Images of an infinite amount of traits
 * Weight traits for different rarities